AdaCore/spark2014/lrm/source/subprograms.rst

                      C     =>+ Y,
                      D     =>+ null);
-   -- Here globals are used rather than parameters and global items may appear -- in the dependency aspect as well as formal parameters.
+   -- Here globals are used rather than parameters and global items may appear -- in the Depends aspect as well as formal parameters.

    function F (X, Y : Integer) return Integer with Global  => G,
         Depends => (F'Result => (G, X),
                     null     => Y);
-   -- Dependency aspects are only needed for special cases like here where the -- parameter Y has no discernible effect on the result of the function.
+   -- Depends aspects are only needed for special cases like here where the -- parameter Y has no discernible effect on the result of the function.